World Theatre Day

 One of the most important actions for the WTD is the circulation of the World Theatre Day International Message through which, at the invitation of the ITI, a figure of world stature shares her or his reflections on the theme of Theatre and a Culture of Peace.
 The first World Theatre Day International Message was written by Jean Cocteau.
 The message is translated into different languages and distributed widely.
 See www.world-theatre-day.org for more information and ideas about how to mark World Theatre Day.

-The authors of the Messages of World Theatre Day 2018 are:
+The author of the Message of World Theatre Day 2019 is:

 Link to the Website for World Theatre Day